News & Insights | Culturally Safe Recruitment: Practical Steps for Employers

 Cultural safety means your recruitment and workplace processes reduce avoidable barriers, prevent discrimination and exclusion, support people to speak up without fear, and create conditions where individuals can thrive.

 It is shaped by the experience of the person applying and working—not only by the intentions of the organisation.
+In practice that means the test of whether something is culturally safe sits with the person on the receiving end, so feedback and lived experience matter more than a policy document in deciding whether the approach is working.

 10 practical steps employers can implement